 What services are covered under my dental plan?

-Preventive services have no waiting period and include routine dental exams, routine X-rays, cleaning, fluoride treatment for children, sealants, and space maintainers.
+Preventive services have no waiting period and may include routine dental exams, and routine X-rays.

 What is the annual maximum on my dental insurance plan?